Not all that long ago, customer support was pretty cut and dried. If people had a problem or a question, they typically had two routes to choose from:

 It’s tough to build and maintain a consistent customer support experience when you need to rely on all sorts of disparate and often outdated tools.
 In fact, 30.2% of workers say using outdated systems that are cumbersome and slow is a major concern.

-To offer an omnichannel experience, many companies need to update legacy systems, knock down data silos, and overhaul their existing tech stack to ensure they’re set up to manage and maintain an omnichannel approach.
+To offer an omnichannel experience, many companies need to update legacy systems (which may include their contact center solution), knock down data silos, and overhaul their existing tech stack to ensure they’re set up to manage and maintain an omnichannel approach.

 Ultimately, having an integrated platform to oversee the entire customer journey and all of the support interactions is easier — but the process of getting there can require a lot of time, energy, resources, and tolerance for change.

-For companies that have previously separated support channels (and, as a result, team members), omnichannel support will come with a bit of a learning curve.
-Agents will need to develop their cross-channel proficiency, as well as an understanding of any new tools that are implemented for omnichannel support.
+For companies that have separate and siloed customer service channels (and, as a result, team members), omnichannel support will come with a bit of a learning curve.
+Agents will need to develop their cross-channel proficiency, as well as an understanding of any new tools that are implemented in omnichannel contact center.

 The support team isn’t the only group impacted, though — an omnichannel approach often involves other teams and departments too.